Gwayaboy/DatabaseTesting/README.md

         ```TSQL
         EXEC tSQLt.Run '[RptContactTypes]'
         ```

 #### Exercise 2.a: Refactoring our tSQLt unit tests with Setup routine

-    a) We should be writing additional tests, within  ```RptContactTypes``` TestClass, to check all scenarios such as no data in the ```Interaction``` table
+We should be writing additional tests, within  ```RptContactTypes``` TestClass, to check all scenarios such as no data in the ``Interaction``` table.
-        For brievity we won't write them, but we can expect the Assemble section of these tests to be following the same common steps:
+For brievity we won't write them...

+1. However, we can expect the Assemble section of these tests to be following the same common steps:

     - Create Fake InteractionType & Interaction Tables
     - Create Expected data table structure

     **Conveniently tSQLt supports a set up routine that will be run before each test within a Testclass**

     the setup stored procedure encourages us to refactor our tests to increase readibility and allowing test to focus on relevant elements in the arrange section.

     In our case the SetUp stored procedure will look as below:

     ```TSQL
     CREATE PROCEDURE RptContactTypes.SetUp AS

     --Isolate from the Interaction and InteractionType tables:
     EXEC tSQLt.FakeTable @TableName = N'dbo.InteractionType'

     EXEC tSQLt.FakeTable @TableName = N'dbo.Interaction'

     INSERT dbo.InteractionType
             ( InteractionTypeID, InteractionType )
     VALUES	 (1,'Introduction')
                 ,(2,'Phone Call (Outbound)')
                 ,(3,'Complaint')
                 ,(4,'Sale')
                 ,(5,'Meeting')

     --Set Up Expected Data Table

     IF object_id('RptContactTypes.Expected') IS NOT NULL
     DROP TABLE RptContactTypes.Expected

     CREATE TABLE RptContactTypes.Expected (
         InteractionType varchar(100),
         Occurrences INT,
         TotalTimeInMinutes int
         )
     ```

-        b) we can then refactor our second test to be be much more focused as follow:
+2. We can then refactor our second test to be be much more focused as follow:

     ```TSQL
     ALTER PROCEDURE [RptContactTypes].[test to check routine outputs correct data in table given normal input data]
     AS
     BEGIN
     --Assemble
     --Insert test data into Interaction table (Faked in Setup Routine)

     INSERT dbo.Interaction
             ( InteractionTypeID ,
             InteractionStartDT ,
             InteractionEndDT
             )
     VALUES  (
             5 , -- Meeting
             CONVERT(DATETIME,'2013-01-03 09:00:00',120),
             CONVERT(DATETIME,'2013-01-03 09:30:00',120)
             )
             ,(
             5 , -- Meeting
             CONVERT(DATETIME,'2013-01-02 09:00:00',120),
             CONVERT(DATETIME,'2013-01-02 10:30:00',120)
             )
             ,(
             2 , -- Phone Call (Outbound)
             CONVERT(DATETIME,'2013-01-03 09:01:00',120),
             CONVERT(DATETIME,'2013-01-03 09:13:00',120)
             )

     --Insert Expected Values

     INSERT RptContactTypes.Expected VALUES
         ('Meeting',2,120),
         ('Phone Call (Outbound)',1,12)

     --Act
     SELECT * INTO RptContactTypes.Actual FROM dbo.RptContactTypes

     --Assert
     EXEC tSQLt.AssertEqualsTable @Expected = N'RptContactTypes.Expected', -- nvarchar(max)
         @Actual = N'RptContactTypes.Actual', -- nvarchar(max)
         @FailMsg = N'The expected data was not returned.' -- nvarchar(max)

     END;
     ```

 #### Exercise 3: Cross database testing